The PRISM 2 is an electronically or manually controlled, constant PO2, modular, closed circuit diving system.

 - Rebreather Training

 Every rebreather requires formal, model specific, training in order to competently dive with the equipment.
 Rebreather equipment pricing does not include training, and training is solely the responsibility of the purchaser.
-Training is available at Water Junkie for all models we sell.
+Training is available at Auckland Scuba for all models we sell.
 The typical full course training time is 3-7 days consisting of a classroom lecture, confined water session and at least four OW dives.
 Our recommendation to divers seeking rebreather training is to select an instructor having several hundred hours of rebreather dives and for whom rebreathers are their primary mode of diving.

 If you are not already certified for the rebreather, per manufacturer requirements you will receive a disabled unit that can only be enabled by your instructor.
 Once you complete training, your instructor will permanently enable your unit.